kubeedge/community/sig-robotics/proposal/Definition of cloud robot CRD and Operator/Definition of cloud robot CRD and Operator.md

 Fleet scheduling can be divided into four stages

 1. vehicle registration:
-   - The registrationController checks the number of registered robots in the robotSync CR(create it if not exist) and the number of nodes ,  if they are inconsistent, it sends a message to the unregistered node to remind the registration
+   - When the vehicles join in the cluster, they will send heartbeat message including the necessary vehicle informations.
-   - After the Registration Controller receives the registration request, it creates a robot CR and updates the registration information to the robotSync CR at the same time
+   - After the Registration Controller receives the heatbeat message, it will query the last_heartbeat map, if the key does not exist, it creates a robot CR and updates the information to the robotSync CR.
+Otherwise, the controller updates the robot CR and robotSync CR.
 2. task release:
    - The user creates a task CR on the cloud according to the specific task process
 3. task assignment:
-   - The taskController monitors the creation of the task CR and obtains the task content then selects a suitable robot from the registered robot list in robotSync to assign this task.
-It also modifies the task_info field in the corresponding robot CR
+   - The Task Controller monitors the creation of the task CR and obtains the task content then selects a suitable robot from the registered robot list in robotSync to assign this task.
+It also update the necessary fields in the  robot and task CR.
 4. task execution:
-   - The robotController listens to changes in the fields of the robot CR and obtains task-related information then it sends action messages to the corresponding nodes
+   - The Robot Controller listens to changes in the fields of the robot CR and obtains task-related information then it sends action messages to the corresponding nodes

 ## Roadmap